 Causes of an underactive thyroid

-That's why when people get really stressed out all of a sudden, they're like, "I'm gaining weight." or "My fatigue is through the roof." or "My hair's falling out."
-It is because your thyroid is actually being slowed down because of this chronic stress.
+That's why when people get really stressed out all of a sudden, they're like, "I'm gaining weight" or “my fatigue is through the roof" or "my hair's falling out" - it is because your thyroid is actually being slowed down because of this chronic stress!

-What's your liver health like?
-Remember, this is where most of the thyroid hormone conversion happens If you have a really sluggish liver, it will be pretty hard to help with thyroid hormone conversion.
-The liver can get bogged down if you have too many toxins coming in and if you're not nourishing it with good foods.
-The thyroid hormones will definitely be affected.
+Your liver is where most of the thyroid hormone conversion happens.
+If you have a really sluggish liver, it will be hard to keep up with that conversion.